abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 ### Read the List of Resources Available for Composition

 The client needs to understand the composition model reported by the [Composition Service](#composition-service) by reading the [Resource Blocks](#resource-blocks) and [Resource Zones](#resource-zones) collections.
-This relationship will be used to execute the reported `UseCase` supported by the Redfish service in later the [Create a Composed Resource](#create-a-composed-resource) section.
+This relationship will be used to execute the reported `UseCase` supported by the Redfish service described later in the [Create a Composed Resource](#create-a-composed-resource) section.

 1. Read the [Resource Blocks](#resource-blocks)
     1. Perform a GET on the Composition Service URI